 Ground Penetrating Radar

-Ground Radar (also known as Ground Penetrating Radar, GPR, Impulse Radar Ground Probing Radar, Sub-surface Radar and Surface Penetrating Radar) was originally developed for mapping geological features.
-It is now increasingly used in engineering and offers a unique non-invasive and non-destructive means for the characterisation of the subsurface and subsurface features.
+Ground Penetrating Radar (also known as Ground Radar, GPR, Impulse Radar Ground Probing Radar, Sub-surface Radar and Surface Penetrating Radar) was originally developed for mapping geological features.
+It is now increasingly used as an NDT survey technique in Civil Engineering and offers a unique non-invasive and non-destructive means for the characterisation of the subsurface and subsurface features.

 Ground Penetrating Radar (GPR) offers a cost-effective non-destructive (ND) method of building inspection and investigation.
 GPR can be used to determine construction detail when no as built drawings are available (or to confirm that drawings that are available are correct) and assessing the feasibility of proposed building works.